 Dinner: Dhal from red lentils, served with potatoes

-For dinner, cut a double portion of potatoes into bite-sized pieces, boil in salted water and, in the meantime, heat some coconut oil with cumin, fenugreek seeds and a chili pepper in a pan.
-Add the garlic, pureed tomatoes and the lentils.
-Season to taste with salt, pepper, nutmeg and garam masala and mix in some of the cooked potatoes.
+For dinner, cut a double portion of potatoes into bite-sized pieces, boil in salted water and in the meantime heat some coconut oil with cumin, fenugreek seeds and a chili pepper in a pot.
+Add garlic, pureed tomatoes and the lentils.
+Season with salt, pepper, nutmeg and garam masala and mix in some of the cooked potatoes.

 You can find suitable recipe suggestions here: